 But one thing I learned during this time was that well-meaning Christians love to tell you doubt is an important thing to acknowledge in your life, but that you shouldn’t ultimately get too carried away with it.
 Don’t go down that road too far.
 Be careful what you read.
 Stay away from the water.
 After all, you don’t want to be like doubting Thomas who couldn’t even acknowledge the Risen Christ without inspecting him like a TSA agent at the airport.
 But I can’t help think that the Church is so busy saving people who are drowning in their doubt that we rarely have time to teach people to swim.

-It’s kind of like Job (the guy from the Bible, not the guy from Arrested Development), who goes through a very long, frustrating time of doubting God and trying to figure out how He works.
+It’s kind of like Job, who goes through a very long, frustrating time of doubting God and trying to figure out how He works.
 He gets in these long, drawn out arguments with his buddies and they are no help.
 He accuses God of all sorts of terrible things.
 But ultimately, a heady dialogue on the nature of God could never settle those things for him.
 He never really found answers to his questions about suffering and oppression and injustice this way.
 In order to be freed of his doubt and contention with God, Job had to come face to face with the Living God.
 God had to show up.
 God had to speak.
 And He did—and He made Job feel really dumb for the ways he had doubted God’s steady hand of justice.
 But He also honored Job’s courage and his desire to pursue Him through suffering and confusion.